arvganesh/iMessage-GPT/README.md

 # iMessage-GPT
-Train transformers that mimic texts with friends.
+Train transformers that mimic texts with friends [in progress]